 You must also obtain the licenses and permits required of all businesses, such as a local business license and – if your business uses a name other than your own – a fictitious business name registration.

 To operate a home-based food business in California, you must complete a California Department of Public Health food processor course within three months of obtaining your cottage food permit.
-In addition, your business must comply with extensive health and safety rules, including the following:
+After you complete the course, hold onto the food handler card or certificate as proof that you completed the training.

-For detailed rules and regulations, see California Health & Safety Code § § 114365 and 114365.2.
+For detailed rules and regulations, see California Health & Safety Code § § 114365 (2022) and 114365.2 (2022).

 There are unique risks associated with food businesses, from food-borne illnesses to foreign objects like glass or plastic in food.
 These are added to typical business hazards such as fire, theft, or an employee who slips and falls on the job.
-Don’t assume that your homeowners or renters insurance policy will cover your home business operations; it probably won’t.
-You must carefully evaluate your existing policies and then contact a qualified insurance agent to purchase the additional insurance you’ll need.
+Don't assume that your homeowners' or renters' insurance policy will cover your home business operations; it probably won't.
+You must carefully evaluate your existing policies and then contact a qualified insurance agent to purchase the additional insurance you'll need.

 To find a good insurance agent, ask other food-business owners for recommendations.
 Look for an agent who has experience writing policies for food businesses and make sure all major risks are covered.
-General commercial liability insurance should cover everything from an employee who is burned by boiling water to a customer who gets sick from eating your food.
+General commercial liability insurance should cover everything from an employee burned by boiling water to a customer who gets sick from eating your food.

 If you use a car or truck for deliveries or other business travel, be sure it is also properly insured.

 In California, other members of your household or your immediate family members may help you with your cottage food business.
 Beyond that, the law allows you to hire only one full-time employee.
-(California Health and Safety Code § 113758.)
+(California Health and Safety Code § 113758 (2022).)

 For more information, see Nolo’s Human Resources Law Center.